 Dr. Eager served as the Commanding Officer of the No. 19 Field Ambulance Unit.
 As early as 1935 until the time of his death, Dr. Eager resided at 947 Main Street East in Hamilton.
 Dr. Eager retired from the practice of medicine in June of 1948.

 Dr. Eager died at the Hamilton General Hospital on the 25th of December, 1948.
 Dr. and Mrs. Eager were buried at Grace Anglican Cemetery in Watertown.

-*His brother James Edward Benjamin Eager also became a physician.
+*Dr. Eager’s brother James Edward Benjamin Eager also became a physician.
 Both of Mrs. Eager’s brothers, Arthur Brown and Elmer Brown became physicians.